portworx/px-docs/px_k8s_centos_packet.md

 147.75.G.H
 ```

+If you have not already done so, be sure to run `ssh-keygen` to setup your public/private keys for SSH.

-Make sure you can login to all hosts without password prompting.
-Run something like this:
+To make sure you can login to all hosts without password prompting, run something like this command,
+which takes as one argument the name of the remote host whose `authorized_keys` file gets appended
+with your local public key.

 ```
 #!/bin/sh